stevepryde/bevy_sp/crates/bevy_sp_tiled/README.md

 Support for 2D tilemaps created with the Tiled map editor.

-Originally copied from `bevy_ecs_tiled` 0.3.3 and modified as needed for my own purposes.
+Originally copied from `bevy_sp_tiled` 0.3.3 and modified as needed for my own purposes.

 ## LICENSE